-Dr. Joseph McGuirk is Director for the Blood and Marrow Transplant (BMT) and Acute Leukemia Site Team.
-He is also Medical Director of the Blood and Marrow Transplant Program.
+Dr. Joseph McGuirk is the Medical Director for the Blood and Marrow Transplant (BMT) and Acute Leukemia Site Team.
+He is also Division Director of HMCT.
 BMT procedures are life-saving treatments for patients with leukemia, lymphoma, multiple myeloma and other related blood diseases.
 Established in 1977, the BMT program celebrated its 35th anniversary in 2012.
-The team has performed more than 1,800 transplants in that time.
+The team has performed more than 3,000 transplants in that time.
 The team also trains Hematology Oncology Fellows, and we offer a one year BMT Fellowship Program.

 The Blood and Marrow Transplant program at The University of Kansas Cancer Center continues to expand and provide more life-saving treatments.

 "The success we continue to achieve with the BMT program is due to our outstanding physicians, clinical staff and support staff," said Joseph McGuirk, DO, BMT medical director.
 "Working as a team, we are able to save more lives every day."

 Learn more about different hematologic cancers and treatments:

 There are many clinical trials at the University of Kansas Cancer Center.
 Please select the links below to learn more.

 Contact our Clinical Trial Nurse Navigator:

 Leukemia Featured Trial: